 We are not talking about letters to the editor or a mention that you got in the local newspaper.
 These are real articles published for your peers and competitors to read in a trade publication that is well-known in your industry.

 Each move up the corporate ladder is one of the great accomplishments to put on a resume because it shows a potential employer that you have dedication to what you do.
 Corporate promotions to higher positions of authority and responsibility show that you are able to offer leadership to the new company if there should be a need for it.

 In most cases, these kinds of promotions are indicated in professional experience section of your resume.
 But, in the case of major moves up the corporate ladder, it does not hurt to point them out in an accomplishments section, just to make sure the hiring manager sees it.

 At LiveCareer, you will find all of the information you need to properly format the great accomplishments to put on a resume.
-LiveCareer has resume samples you can use to determine how to include your accomplishments, or to determine if your accomplishment should even be included in your resume.
-Use LiveCareer’s resources to help advance your career and move yourself up the corporate ladder.
+LiveCareer has Resume Templates and Resume Samples you can use to determine how to include your accomplishments, or to determine if your accomplishment should even be included in your resume.
+Use LiveCareer's resources to help advance your career and move yourself up the corporate ladder.